TAUPIRI township WAIKATO - before 1900

 Taupiri Post And Telegraph Office.
 The business of this office is conducted in one of the railway cottages near the station.
 Six mails are received and despatched daily.
 There is a telephone service with Huntly, and a private telephone communicates with Woodlands.

-Mrs Emily Ann BARKER, (1861-1918 nee BINGHAM) Postmistress, who has been in charge since 1898, is a native of Sheffield, Yorkshire, England, and was married to the late Mr. John Barker, in 1880 (20 July 1887).
-Mr. Barker was killed by a railway accident in January 1898 (aged 38) and his widow was left with a family of five daughters and three sons.
+Mrs Emily Ann BARKER, (1861-1918 nee BINGHAM) Postmistress, who has been in charge since 1898, is a native of Sheffield, Yorkshire, England, and was married to the late Mr John Barker in 1880 (20 July 1887).
+Mr Barker was killed by a railway accident in January 1898 (aged 38) and his widow was left with a family of five daughters and three sons.

 - the children of John & Emily

 The Taupiri Public School dates back to 1880.
 It is erected on four acres and a half of land, is built of wood and iron, and contains two class rooms and a porch.
-There is accommodation for one hundred scholars, the number on the roll is eighty, and the average attendance sixty-seven.
+There is accommodation for one hundred scholars, the number on the roll is eighty and the average attendance sixty-seven.
 There is a playground, with a covered shelter-shed.
-Adjoining the school there is a residence of six rooms, and there is a capital tennis court on the property.
+Adjoining the school there is a residence of six rooms and there is a capital tennis court on the property.
 The headmaster is assisted by two pupil-teachers.

 he married Mary Alice Armstrong (1873-1968)

-- 1902 John Watson Cox, married Helen May MADDOX in 1929
+- Barrister & Solicitor.
+John married Helen May MADDOX in 1929

 Taupiri District Cricket Club.
 Officers for 1900: